mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "No," he said.
 "You're interrupting the senate?"

 His gaze cast doubt on my resolve.
-How easy it would have been to say yes; to have him next to me while I interrupted a room full of politicians about some important science I didn't understand.
+How easy it would have been to say yes; to have him next to me while I interrupted a room full of politicians to deliver a note.
 To know that I wouldn't be alone when I did what I felt was right.
 But my comfort wasn't worth Kipnu's safety.
 I had to keep him out of it.

 "Why?" he asked.